The author writes on a variety of thought-provoking topics that she has knowledge of through personal experience and research.

 Replacement Cobra Ball

 The replacement Cobra Ball, delivered in 1983, took over the first aircraft spot with tail number 663 reverting to the second.
 The new aircraft carried the same configuration as the recently updated tail number 663.
 The RC-135X Cobra Eye, tail number 62-4128, received usage as a telemetry and range instrumented aircraft helping to track Intercontinental Ballistic Missile reentry vehicles.
-The program itself deactivated in 1993 and all mission equipment removed from tail 128.
+The program itself was deactivated in 1993, and all mission equipment was removed from tail 128.
 After realizing the need for another Cobra Ball in late 1995, tail number 128 received a new lease on life as Cobra Ball II and pushed tail number 663 to become Cobra Ball III.
 Tail number 128, delivered in November 2000 to Offutt AFB, Nebraska, became the last jet added to the Cobra Ball arsenal.
-Two jets are always maintained in the fleet with the third carrying a backup status while undergoing upgrades.
+Two jets are always maintained in the fleet, with the third carrying a backup status while undergoing upgrades.

-The RC-135V/W Rivet Joint, modified from the RC-135C/M, started conversions in 1973, to receive updated SIGINT sensor suites.
+The RC-135V/W Rivet Joint, modified from the RC-135C/M, started conversions in 1973 to receive updated SIGINT sensor suites.
 These allowed the crews to detect, identify, and geo-locate signals with ease up to 130 nautical miles away.
 The aircraft retained the Big Team’s AEELS and hog nose.
-The RC-135V variants are modified from the Big Team platform while the RC-135W variants are from the Rivet Card.
-The platform uses sophisticated equipment to facilitate intelligence gathering for real time data.
+The RC-135V variants are modified from the Big Team platform, while the RC-135W variants are from the Rivet Card.
+The platform uses sophisticated equipment to facilitate intelligence gathering for real-time data.
 The Rivet Joint, referred to as RJ, has a similar appearance to the Cobra Ball, minus the black wing.
 There are sixteen RJs currently in the fleet.
 Since 1990, an RJ has been in Southwest Asia continually.
-First operating from Riyadh AB, Saudi Arabia during Desert Storm and then Prince Sultan AB, Saudi Arabia until May 2003 when operations moved to Al Udeid AB, Qatar.
-L-3 Communications in Greenville, Texas handles all RC-135 current upgrades.
+First operating from Riyadh AB, Saudi Arabia, during Desert Storm and then Prince Sultan AB, Saudi Arabia, until May 2003, when operations moved to Al Udeid AB, Qatar.
+L-3 Communications in Greenville, Texas, handles all RC-135 current upgrades.

 Reflections on the Recon Platform

 The RC-135 family has seen both tragedy and close calls in nearly fifty years of flight.
-The RJ is currently spread in locations throughout the world including Kadena AB, Japan, RAF Mildenhall, United Kingdom, and the 55th Wing’s home, Offutt AFB, Nebraska.
+The RJ is currently spread in locations throughout the world, including Kadena AB, Japan, RAF Mildenhall, United Kingdom, and the 55th Wing’s home, Offutt AFB, Nebraska.
 The Combat Sent and Cobra Ball maintain primary basing from Offutt AFB and forward deploy to multiple locations throughout the world to support their unique missions.
 In recent conflicts, all three variants saw sorties flown to support both the Global War on Terror as well as Operation Iraqi Freedom.
 This signified a milestone for Cobra Ball crews since all previous deployments supported the Strategic Arms Reduction Treaty verification process and independent missile launches.
 The missions flown by these jets are not without risk.
-One notable event occurred on March 3, 2003 with the Cobra Ball receiving an unwelcome party on a mission over the Sea of Japan by two MiG-29s and two MiG-23s.
-One MiG-29, video-recorded by an aircrew member, came within fifty feet to the Cobra Ball.
-The video aired on March 4, 2009 on Comedy Central's “The Daily Show,” and was shown along with mocking of the North Koreans and “Top Gun” references.
+One notable event occurred on March 3, 2003, with the Cobra Ball receiving an unwelcome party on a mission over the Sea of Japan by two MiG-29s and two MiG-23s.
+One MiG-29, video-recorded by an aircrew member, came within fifty feet of the Cobra Ball.
+The video aired on March 4, 2009, on Comedy Central's The Daily Show, and was shown along with mocking of the North Koreans and Top Gun references.